-Many family recipes include Canned Diced Tomatoes.
+Many recipes include Canned Diced Tomatoes.
 Why not make your own with those local and fresh end of summer tomatoes?
-They’re very budget friendly and tastes so much better!
+They’re very budget friendly and taste so much better than what you can buy in a store.
+Stock your pantry and have that fresh tomato flavour all winter long!

 You can find diced tomatoes in the canned vegetable section of most local grocery stores.
 But, the taste of homemade is much better.
 When you make your own, you can control the sodium.
 You also eliminate the use of chemicals and preservatives found in the store-bought variety.